funvill/funvill.github.io/_posts/2010-07-19-the-movies.md

 	<li>Obi-Wan Kenobi plays detective. (€€¦Only Imperial Stormtroopers are so precise.€)....drink</li>
 	<li>Han brags about the Millenium Falcon....drink</li>
 	<li>Anybody insults the Millenium Falcon....drink</li>
-	<li>Something doesn€™t work on the Falcon....drink</li>
+	<li>Something doesn&quot;t work on the Falcon....drink</li>
-	<li>If it€™s the hyperdrive....drink x2</li>
+	<li>If it&quot;s the hyperdrive....drink x2</li>
 	<li>Yoda uses bad grammar....drink x2</li>
 	<li>Yoda talks like a fortune cookie....drink</li>
 	<li>R2-D2 gets thrashed....drink</li>
 	<li>R2-D2 plugs into the wrong socket and his head spins around....drink</li>
 	<li>C-3PO loses a body part....drink</li>
 	<li>If C-3PO is completely dismembered....drink x2</li>
-	<li>C-3PO informs us of just how many forms of communication he€™s familiar with...drink</li>
+	<li>C-3PO informs us of just how many forms of communication he&quot;s familiar with...drink</li>
 	<li>A Rebel pilot is of a race other than Caucaisian....drink</li>
 	<li>If the pilot is non-human (co-pilots count)....drink x2</li>
 	<li>A Rebel Pilot says €œNice Shot€¦€....drink</li>
-	<li>A Rebel Pilot says €œI€™ve been hit€¦€....drink</li>
+	<li>A Rebel Pilot says €œI&quot;ve been hit€¦€....drink</li>
 	<li>Tarkin brags about the Death Star....drink</li>
 </ul>
-I€™m sure you can think of many others.
+I&quot;m sure you can think of many others.
 Feel free to comment with your favorites and I' ll add them to the list.

 Category: Game, Drinking